DAIRY PRODUCTS

 For this reason, the horrible practice of starting a newborn on formula in the hospital if the mother cannot begin to breastfeed immediately is a totally insane practice that just causes illness in the baby.
 Every effort should be made to assist a baby to obtain colostrum immediately when he or she wants to begin feeding.
 There is no reason to force this process, as the baby may require rest or sleep for hours after a difficult delivery, or any birth, for that matter.

-Every effort should also be made to assist the mother to start breast feeding, since the colostrum is the finest product for the baby.
 If the mother cannot breastfeed and the baby is calling for milk, another woman should be found to offer some milk, preferably, before resorting to formula.
-This may sound unclean, but it is far healthier in most cases than formula of any kind and would result in far healthier babies.
+This may sound unclean, but it is far healthier in most cases than formula of any kind and would result in much healthier babies.

 Yogurt, Kefir and other fermented milk products.
 These are very popular.
 They are often easier to digest because the milk sugar, to which some are allergic, has been consumed by the fermenting organisms added to the milk.

 Powdered and Canned Milks.
-These are poor quality products and should only be used if no other alternative exists.
-Fresh milk is almost always much better.
+These are poor quality products and should not be used.

 MILK AND BABIES